Anthropic constraint on transient variations of fundamental constants: Dark matter clumps with large variations of fundamental constants

-We note that for $\Lambda_\gamma$ satisfying Eq.~\eqref{lambda}, the DM clumps are not subject to the screening by Earth's atmosphere~\cite{Stadnik2020} implied by the interaction~\eqref{int_DM}.
-The limit in Eq.~(\ref{lambda}) is largely insensitive to the specific value of $\alpha_\mathrm{max}$, resulting to the insensitivity of Eq.~\eqref{lambda} to screening effects, e.g., by the ocean water.
+\APD{We note that for $\Lambda_\gamma$ satisfying Eq.~\eqref{lambda}, the DM clumps are not subject to the screening by Earth's atmosphere~\cite{Stadnik2020} implied by the interaction~\eqref{int_DM}.
+The limit Eq.(\ref{lambda}) is largely insensitive to the specific value of $\alpha_\mathrm{max}$, resulting to the insensitivity of Eq.~\eqref{lambda} to screening effects, e.g., by the ocean water.
+Furthermore, Ref.~\cite{Stadnik2020} concerned the ratios $d'/d$ and $d'/R$ of the depth $d'$ at which a DM clump penetrates a region of baryonic matter to the size $d$ of the clump and the extend $R$ of the region, with ``strong screening'' happening if $d'/d\ll 1$ or $d'/R\ll 1$.
+For our anthropic consideration, however, the absolute value of $d'$ is more relevant.
+Assuming the interaction~\eqref{int_DM}, the value of the screening depth $d'$ is given by~\cite{Stadnik2020}